Good for: arty accessories and soft furnishings

 With informed and enthusiastic staff, invitingly arranged bookshelves and two floors packed with politics, poetry and philosophy, plus sections for audiobooks, classic and new fiction, this petite store is well worth a visit.
 Refuel and flick through your purchases in the excellent onsite café.

-This cute corner shop provides shelf space for small press publications, artsy limited editions and carefully selected small runs of collectible books.
+This cute corner shop provides shelf space for small press publications, artsy limited editions and carefully selected small runs of collectable books.
 Beautifully designed cult magazines and coffee table tomes make this tiny haven a lovely place to grab something special for a bookworm with eclectic taste.

 Oak balconies, stained-glass windows and viridian-green walls combine into what could well be London’s most beautiful bookshop.
 Its Edwardian walls are packed to the rafters with paperbacks and the travel section’s especially great: ordered by country and bound to induce wanderlust in the homeliest of homebodies.

 After moving into the old Central Saint Martins building in 2014, the dramatically made-over Foyles can make a decent claim to the title of London’s best bookshop.
-Its 37,000 square feet of floor space are packed with more than 200,000 books, as well as a floor dedicated to events and a swish café.
+Its 37,000 square feet of floor space is packed with more than 200,000 books, as well as a floor dedicated to events and a swish café.
 With that amount of real estate, you’ll find all the latest cookbooks and high-profile releases as well as plenty of niche titles, plus very well-read staff.

 Heal’s puts its 42,000 square feet to good use with an aspirational edit of fancy furniture, Nordic dinnerware and Tom Dixon fragrances and candles.
 If you’re short on gift-getting inspiration, its gift-laden ground floor is sure to provide a eureka! moment or two, and its customer service has been a virtue throughout its long history.